-- Clearly indicate local speed limits by means of appropriate signs respecting the principles of uniformity and consistency by applying the same criteria as for similar traffic conditions: - Recommend the installation of speed-limitation devices, which are already obligatory in certain countries for heavy vehicles, and/or speed governors so as to help drivers better to observe speed limits.
+- (c) Clearly indicate local speed limits by means of appropriate signs respecting the principles of uniformity and consistency by applying the same criteria as for similar traffic conditions; - (d) Recommend on heavy vehicles the installation of speed limiters which are already obligatory in certain countries.
+Moreover, it should be taken into account that some countries already recommend the use on light vehicles of devices which help drivers to better to observe speed limits such as cruise control and/or speed limiters that can be adjusted by the driver.

-(B) With regard to infrastructure design:
+1.1.4.2 With regard to infrastructure design:

-- Introduce a road network hierarchy in terms of the functions of each road (transit, local traffic ...); - Ensure the homogeneity of traffic as far as possible in order to avoid speed discrepancies between different categories of vehicles (prohibition of slow vehicles in high-speed sectors); - Ensure that infrastructure installations and the design of the road remove all uncertainty where drivers are concerned, i.e. by giving them means of easily identifying the type of road they are on and the type of users they are likely to meet; - Implement measures obliging drivers to use a lower speed.
-For example, in an urban context, the measures most frequently introduced are: - residential zones and zones where the speed is limited to 30 km/h, known as "30 km/h zones" - roundabouts: - speed-control bumps, etc. - Ensure a safety-enhancing design for the edge of the road in order to reduce the possible consequences of some driver errors in the case of the vehicle leaving the road.
+- (a) Introduce a road network hierarchy in terms of the functions of each road (transit, local traffic, etc.); - (b) Ensure the homogeneity of traffic as far as possible in order to avoid speed discrepancies between different categories of vehicles (prohibition of slow vehicles in high-speed sectors); - (c) Ensure that infrastructure installations and the design of the road remove all uncertainty where drivers are concerned, i.e. by giving them means of easily identifying the type of road they are on and the type of users they are likely to meet; - (d) Implement measures obliging drivers to use a lower speed.
+For example, in an urban context, the measures most frequently introduced are: - residential zones and zones where the speed is limited to 30 km/h, known as "30 km/h zones" - roundabouts; - speed-control humps, etc. - (e) Ensure a safety-enhancing design for the edge of the road in order to reduce the possible consequences of some driver errors in the case of the vehicle leaving the road.

-(C) With regard to checks and penalties:
+1.1.4.3 With regard to checks and penalties:

-Make speed checks an essential element of observing speed limits by giving drivers the impression that they may be checked at any time (see also on this subject chapter 2, item 2.3 of the present Resolution which is devoted exclusively to checks and penalties).
-Les signes distinctifs se trouvent directement dans le texte de la Convention sur Internet: (According to the structure defined in document ECE/TRANS/WP.1/2005/15/Rev.3).
+Make speed checks an essential element of observing speed limits by giving drivers the impression that they may be checked at any time (see also [...] chapter 2, item 2.3 of the present Resolution which is devoted exclusively to checks and penalties). [...]